Alterdot/Explorer/README.md

 ## Alterdot Iquidus Block Explorer

-This explorer is based on the eIquidus variant from the Exor team.
-They put together changes from numerous forks and created a functioning version with features that are also meaningful to our project.
-The rest of the README file below the eIquidus title is left as it is in their repository in order to give credit for their work.
+This explorer is based on the eIquidus variant from the Exor team and their developer **[joeuhren](https://github.com/joeuhren)** who deserves an honorable mention for being the latest consistent maintainer of the original Iquidus.
+Changes from numerous forks have been put together into this repository and a functioning version was created with extended features that are also meaningful to our project.
+The rest of the README file below the eIquidus title is left mostly unchanged in order to give credit for their work.

-Support was added for the following custom RPC/API command which is used in the Alterdot ecosystem:
-  - **resolvedomain:** Returns the corresponding IPFS/IPNS hash of the registered blockchain domain name

 # eIquidus